The 4CP explainer

 Four 15-minute intervals set your transmission bill for a year.

 ERCOT finds the single highest 15-minute system peak in each of June, July, August, and September.
-Your average load during those four intervals — your 4CP — sets your share of transmission costs for the following year.
+Those four coincident peaks give the 4CP program its name.
+Your average load during those four intervals is your 4CP.
+It sets your share of transmission costs for the following year.
 Be low when the grid peaks and you pay less.
 Be high and you pay for it monthly, all year.

 What it's worth, in dollars